TheThingsNetwork/workshops/myDevices.md

 > We need to send extra data for Cayenne to understand what data comes into their dashboard.
 Before we send the sensor data, we need to define what data is sent.
 The first byte is the so-called **Channel ID**.
 The sencond bytes explains the **Data Type** (so Cayenne knows that the data contains temperature values).
 The latter bytes contain the actualy sensor values.
  Please have a look [here](https://www.thethingsnetwork.org/docs/devices/arduino/api/cayennelpp.html) to find more information on the Cayenne Lower Power Protocol (LPP).

-Find the documentation [here](https://www.thethingsnetwork.org/docs/devices/arduino/api/cayennelpp.html) about how to alter your Arduino sketch to encode data with the Cayenne Lower Power Protocol (LPP)
+Find **the documentation about how to alter your Arduino sketch to encode data with the Cayenne Lower Power Protocol** (LPP) [here](https://www.thethingsnetwork.org/docs/devices/arduino/api/cayennelpp.html).
 Examle code:
 ```
 TheThingsNetwork ttn(loraSerial, debugSerial, freqPlan);
 CayenneLPP lpp(51);